Expertise in End of Life Care,

 What We Do

-Gentle Dusk works with individuals, the NHS, private and voluntary sectors across the UK and Europe.
+Gentle Dusk works with individuals, the NHS, and organisations across the private and voluntary sectors throughout the UK and Europe.

-Our bespoke workshops can help institutions strengthen the resources and support they offer to their staff, clients and wider networks.
+Our bespoke workshops help institutions and organisations strengthen the support they offer to staff, clients, and wider networks – whether through professional training or more reflective, restorative experiences.

 Our Team